 Pricing may vary.
 Check Zakeke's current pricing on their website for exact figures.

 The transaction fee is the critical detail.
-It's calculated on the total order value of customized items — not on the subscription fee, not on your profit, but on the full retail price the customer pays.
+It's calculated on the total order value of customized items — the full retail price the customer pays.

 What Does Zakeke Actually Cost at Scale?